growingdevs/growingdevs.github.io/_posts/2014-07-05-battling-complexity-in-ruby.md

     Maximum complexity is 17, which is greater than the threshold of 7.

-When a threshold is set, the return value will be non-zero if the threshold is met or exceeded.
+When a threshold is set, the exit status will be non-zero if the threshold is met or exceeded.

 ## HTML Output